deepnetworkgmbh/generative-ai/docs/promptflow-blog.md

 }"
 ```

-* Runtime creation takes some time (About 5 minutes), so we are using ping mechanism to be sure runtime is ready ("GET" request is sent at each 100s):
+* Runtime creation takes some time (About 5 minutes), so we are using ping mechanism to be sure runtime is ready ("GET" request is sent at each 500 ms):
 ```
 http_response="Unavailable"
 while : ; do